Cart Abandonment

 At a high-level, you’ll set the following logic:

-• When a person has an item in their cart, you’ll populate their cart attribute.
+• When a profile has an item in their cart, you’ll populate their cart attribute.

-• When a person updates their cart, you’ll update their cart attribute.
+• When a profile updates their cart, you’ll update their cart attribute.

-• When a person completes a purchase, you’ll clear their cart attribute.
+• When a profile completes a purchase, you’ll clear their cart attribute.

 Ingredients